bonitasoft/bonita-doc/md/use-gzip-compression.md

 After you modify the file, restart your application server and test with the following `curl` command:
 `curl -I -H 'Accept-Encoding: gzip' http://`_`ip_address:port`_`/bonita/login.jsp`

 Check that the header returned contains the line `Content-Encoding: gzip`.
-For example, on a JBoss system the output will be similar to this:
+For example, on a Wildfly system the output will be similar to this:
 ```
 HTTP/1.1 200 OK
 Server: Apache-Coyote/1.1